We also

 desperately need a ride back to New York -- Sam says she's rescued her sister

 Libby from drug gangs in Los Angeles and needs to get her home to her family.
+Thus

-and a dark allegorical tale about modern politics and immigration.
+dark allegorical tale about modern politics and immigration.

 Runs